TEL20AT3/helloworld_sample/README.md

 # helloworld_sample
-example of a basic c++ program with viscose
+example of a basic c++ program with vscode